 Plant material.
-The research used the potato variety Spunta, a Dutch variety, which is a medium delayed maturity and needs 110-100 days to reach maturity and is one of the economic varieties that have been successfully cultivated in many countries of the world; its dormancy period is medium, its tubers are elongated and large in size, their outer color is pale yellow and the inner color is light yellow, the leaves are relatively small and the flowers are white, the size of the vegetative group is good, their dry matter content is average, and seeds (tubers) were obtained from the General Organization for Seed Propagation-Latakia Branch.
+A 110-100 d ays medium delayed maturity Dutch potato variety named Spunta was used.
+It is an economic varieties that have been successfully cultivated in many countries of the world; its dormancy period is medium.
+The tubers are elongated and large in size, their outer color is pale yellow and the inner color is light yellow, the leaves are relatively small and the flowers are white, the size of the vegetative group is good, their dry matter content is average, and seeds (tubers) were obtained from the General Organization for Seed Propagation-Latakia Branch.

 Sugar beet molasses.
-It was taken from a sugar factory in Hama Governorate (Salhab area), where its chemical composition shows its high content of potassium and calcium.
-Its chemical composition is shown in Table 3.
+It was taken from a sugar factory in Hama Governorate (Salhab area), where its chemical composition showed it is high content in potassium and calcium as shown in Table 3.

 Table 3.
 Proportions of material components in sugar beet molasses: